-- Regulation (EC) No 1107/2009, the approval period of glyphosate by a period of one year, until 15 December 20238. - (10) On 6 July 2023, the Authority communicated to the Commission the conclusion of its scientific risk assessment on whether the active substance glyphosate can be expected to meet the approval criteria provided for in Article 4 of Regulation (EC) No 1107/2009. - (11) The Commission invited the applicant to submit its comments on the conclusion of the Authority and, in accordance with Article 14(1), third subparagraph, of Implementing Regulation (EU) No 844/2012, on the draft renewal report.
+Regulation (EC) No 1107/2009, the approval period of glyphosate by a period of one year, until 15 December 2023^8 .

+- (10) On 6 July 2023, the Authority communicated to the Commission the conclusion of its scientific risk assessment on whether the active substance glyphosate can be expected to meet the approval criteria provided for in Article 4 of Regulation (EC) No 1107/20099. - (11) The Commission invited the applicant to submit its comments on the conclusion of the Authority and, in accordance with Article 14(1), third subparagraph, of Implementing Regulation (EU) No 844/2012, on the draft renewal report.
 The applicant submitted its comments, which have been carefully examined and taken into consideration. - (12) The Commission presented the draft renewal report on glyphosate and a draft of this Regulation to the Standing Committee on Plants, Animals, Food and Feed on 13 July 2023 and on 22 September 2023, respectively. - (13) It has been established with respect to one or more representative uses of at least one plant protection product containing the active substance glyphosate that the approval criteria provided for in Article 4 of Regulation (EC) No 1107/2009 are satisfied.
-It is therefore appropriate to renew the approval of glyphosate. - In accordance with Article N(1) of Regulation (EC) No 1107/2009, in conjunction with Article 6 thereof, and in the light of current scientific and technical knowledge and the outcome of the risk assessment, it is, however, necessary to provide for certain conditions and restrictions, including the submission of confirmatory information. - It is, in particular appropriate to set maximum limits for certain toxicologically relevant impurities that might be present in the technical material as manufactured to ensure that the active substance glyphosate used in plant protection products does not lead to any harmful effects on human health. - Based on the findings of the risk assessment, it is also necessary to require Member States to pay particular attention to certain technical aspects when carrying out assessments for the authorisation of plant protection products containing glyphosate. - (17) In order to ensure that plant protection products containing glyphosate do not have harmful effects on human or animal health nor unacceptable effects on the environment, Member States should be required to pay particular attention that sufficient data is provided on co-formulants contained therein, taking into account in particular the criteria for identification of unacceptable co-formulants as set out in Commission Implementing Regulation (EU) 2023/57410. - (18) Some crops may be grown in fields where glyphosate was used in the preceding growing season.
-Since the Authority could not finalise the consumer risk assessment of residues that might be present in those crops based on the available data,
+It is therefore appropriate to renew the approval of glyphosate. - (14) In accordance with Article 14(1) of Regulation (EC) No 1107/2009, in conjunction with Article 6 thereof, and in the light of current scientific and technical knowledge and the outcome of the risk assessment, it is, however, necessary to provide for certain conditions and restrictions, including the submission of confirmatory information. - (15) It is, in particular, appropriate to set maximum limits for certain toxicologically relevant impurities that might be present in the technical material as manufactured to ensure that the active substance glyphosate used in plant protection products does not lead to any harmful effects on human health. - (16) Based on the findings of the risk assessment, it is also necessary to require Member States to pay particular attention to certain technical aspects when carrying out assessments for the authorisation of plant protection products containing glyphosate. - (17) In order to ensure that plant protection products containing glyphosate do not have harmful effects on human or animal health nor unacceptable effects on the environment, Member States should be required to pay particular attention that sufficient data is provided on co-formulants contained therein, taking into account in particular the criteria for identification of unacceptable co-formulants as set out in Commission Implementing Regulation (EU) 2023/57410. - (18) Some crops may be grown in fields where glyphosate was used in the preceding growing season.
+Since the Authority could not finalise the consumer risk assessment of residues that might be present in those crops based on the available data, Member States should be required when carrying out risk assessments for the authorisation of

-Commission Implementing Regulation (EU) 2022/2364 of 2 December 2022 amending Implementing Regulation (EU) No 540/2011 as regards the extension of the approval period of the active substance glyphosate (OJ L 312, 5.12.2022, p.
+8 Commission Implementing Regulation (EU) 2022/2364 of 2 December 2022 amending Implementing Regulation (EU) No 540/2011 as regards the extension of the approval period of the active substance glyphosate (OJ L 312, 5.12.2022, p.
 99).

-European Food Safety Authority (EFSA), (2023).
+9 European Food Safety Authority (EFSA), (2023).
 Peer review of the pesticide risk assessment of the active substance glyphosate.
-EFSA Journal, 21(7), 1-52. https://doi.org/10.2903/j.efsa.2023.8164.
+EFSA Journal, 21(7), 1-52. https://doi.org/10.2903/j.efsa.2023.8164 plant protection products containing glyphosate to pay particular attention to the consumer exposure assessment for succeeding crops.